UBC-DSCI/introduction-to-datascience-python/_sources/regression1.md

 value for each observation in our test (or validation) set, compute the average, and then finally take the square root.
-The reason we use the *squared* difference (and not just the difference) is that the differences can be positive or negative, i.e., we can overshoot or undershoot the true response value.
-Figure \@ref(fig:07-verticalerrors) illustrates both positive and negative differences between predicted and true response values.
+The reason we use the *squared* difference (and not just the difference) is that the differences can be positive or negative, i.e., we can overshoot or undershoot the true response value. {numref}`fig:07-verticalerrors` illustrates both positive and negative differences between predicted and true response values.
 So if we want to measure error&mdash;a notion of distance between our predicted and true response values&mdash;we want to make sure that we are only adding up positive values, with larger positive values representing larger